syaning/awesome-frontend/README.md

 - **Frameworks**
 	- [Bootstrap](http://getbootstrap.com/) - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+	- [bootswatch](https://github.com/thomaspark/bootswatch/) - Bootswatch is a collection of free themes for Bootstrap.
 	- [Materialize](http://materializecss.com/) - A modern responsive front-end framework based on Material Design.
 	- [SemanticUI](http://semantic-ui.com/) - Semantic is a UI component framework based around useful principles from natural language.
 	- [AmazeUI](http://amazeui.org/) - A mobile-first and modular front-end framework.